anti-ghost/tsohg/README.md

 ### 1. Disclaimer

-This file provides information about the tsohG Repository, which is a subsidiary of tsohG Inc. This repository holds libraries such as L76.js, Quicksite, and more.
+This file provides information about the tsohG Repository, which is a subsidiary of tsohG Inc.

 This repository should not be copied, cloned, or duplicated at any time.